+Faced with what can be an overwhelming number of options, too often people fall victim to a premium-centered decision-making process, opting for the lowest-premium plan in their area.
+The problem with this approach is that it focuses on a single component of a Medicare plan — premium cost — without considering the plan’s overall value as well as its benefits.
 Although it may seem like the obvious choice to select a plan with the cheapest monthly premium, this could actually be more expensive in the long run.
 Sometimes a low monthly premium option can leave you exposed to higher out-of-pocket costs when you need care or without access to benefits and services that are important to you.

 When evaluating your Medicare options, it’s imperative to look beyond the premium and focus instead on the overall value a plan provides.
 One of the best ways to do this is to give careful consideration to what’s important to you in a Medicare plan – as well as what isn’t.
 While this broader and more thoughtful approach to your decision-making process will likely take more time, it could help you save money and protect yourself from unexpected health care expenses.
-So ultimately it’s time well spent.
+So ultimately, it’s time well spent.

-Q1.
-How much financial risk are you comfortable with?
+1. How much financial risk are you comfortable with?

 All Medicare plan options cover some health care costs, but they vary in the amounts they cover and when they start covering those costs.